-As well, UN e-government centres can provide particular assistance in interoperability – the concept whereby Ministries, with their variable management and financial systems, can interact with one another.
-A study by UNDP revealed high rates of failure of e-government projects because of the lack of capacity of various systems to exchange data and “talk” with one another.
+UNDP can also provide assistance in the design and implementation of a government interoperability framework (GIF) – which will allow Ministries, with their diverse and seemingly disconnected ICT systems can interact with one another.
+This will allow for the integrations of public services into “one-stop shops” which will in turn facilitate access to clients and citizens.
+A study by UNDP revealed high rates of failure of e-government projects because of the inability of the multiple public ICT platroms systems to exchange data and “talk” with one another.

+UNDP can also bring to bear its ample expertise on the e-government arena.
+Byt the end of 2012, UND was supporting 220 e-governence projects in over 100 developing with expenditures of close to 300 million US.
+UNDP can use this epxtertise to provide knowledge brokering services and bring relevant e-governance expertise from other countries into Libya (for example, UNDP has been supporting activities in Iraq since 2009).

 One last area where we can be of assistance is in the linking of objectives to national plans and goals, such as Millennium Development Goals or other development plans and the coordination of key line Ministries in working groups and committees.